Raphael: Homage or Theft?

-Michelangelo, himself, had begun his career as a forger.
+Forget quoting artists in his work, Michelangelo had begun his career as an actual forger.
 He passed off his copy of Sleeping Eros to Cardinal Raffaele Riario, a collector of early Roman antiquities, as the original piece.
 When Riario discovered this, he didn’t disavow Michelangelo, he became his first patron in Rome, and the sculpture eventually found its way to the hands of Cesare Borgia, who gifted it to Isabella d’Este.

 Where is the line?
 And did Raphael truly cross it?